 All too often we try to obtain success by emulating those before us.
 Most, if not all, of us are guilty of this.
-However, you are the only you there is, and you are you for a reason!
-Just like in art, the original is what people want, not a copy.
+However, you are the only you there is, and you are you

 Then Saul outfitted David as a soldier in armor.
 He put his bronze helmet on his head and belted his sword on him over the armor.
 David tried to walk but he could hardly budge.
 David told Saul, “I can’t even move with all this stuff on me.
 I’m not used to this.”
 And he took it all off.
 Then David took his shepherd’s staff, selected five smooth stones from the brook, and put them in the pocket of his shepherd’s pack, and with his sling in his hand approached Goliath.
 1 Samuel 17:38-40 (The Message)

 David was confident in who he was.
 He knew his abilities with the sling shot and quickly realized that success did not lie in being what Saul wanted him to be, but within who he was!

 We often face the same giants over and over and experience defeat because we think the fight is ours.
 Jesus Christ is here to help us in our daily struggles and in overcoming our fears and obstacles.
 The problem is that we often try to accomplish everything with our own strength.
 David knew better.